Benjamin Zander: Classical music with shining eyes

 The Daily Show: Florida and Michigan at it again

-Filed under: Humor, Politics, Videos on Saturday, March 8th, 2008 by scott | No Comments
+Filed under: Humor, Politics, Videos on Saturday, March 8th, 2008 by scott | Comments Off on The Daily Show: Florida and Michigan at it again

 I caught this clip on The Daily Show last week and it just cracked me up.